jLouzado/patchcording.com/content/blog/2019-03-24-tdd-immutable-tests/index.md

 # Desired Behaviour

 The only reason to change a test should be if the required behaviour of the system changes.
+Either:

+- There's a bug in your implementation that you need to fix, or
+- There's a requirement that's a [breaking change](https://semver.org/)

+> Tests don't guarantee bug-free code, they're about enabling faster feedback.

-In all other cases, we expect the tests to be `Immutable`.
+In all other cases, we expect the tests to be `Immutable` i.e. Refactoring should not require a change in tests.

 # Achieving Test Immutability